pyopenapi/pyswagger/README.md

 **SwaggerApp.validate(strict=True)** provides validation against the loaded Swagger API definition.
 When passing _strict=True_, an exception would be raised if validation failed.
 It returns a list of errors in tuple: _(where, type, msg)_.

 ###SwaggerClient
-You also need **SwaggerClient(auth=None)** to access API, this layer wraps the difference between those http libraries in python. where **auth**(optional) is SwaggerAuth, which helps to handle authorizations of each request.
+You also need **SwaggerClient(security=None)** to access API, this layer wraps the difference between those http libraries in python. where **security**(optional) is SwaggerSecuritysw, which helps to handle authorizations of each request.

 ```python
 client.request(app.op['addPet'](body=dict(id=1, name='Tom')))